 You must use this within 24 months of booking the place holder so pay attention to the dates.
 If you don’t book during your window, your deposit is returned to you.
 It’s easy to book in the Navigator app and takes just seconds.

 8. Schedule your character call

-If you really want to start your cruise off on the right now, schedule a call from one of your favorite Disney characters in advance of the cruise.
+To start your vacation off on a magical note, schedule a pre-recorded call from one of your favorite Disney characters in advance of the cruise.

 This makes your last night so much easier.
 There’s a lot going on the night before you return to port and this is one thing that’s nice not to have to worry about.
 Your servers and cabin stewards will take such wonderful care of you while you’re on your Disney Cruise that you want to be sure and remember them.

-11. Decide how and when you are going to get to the port
+10. Decide how and when you are going to get to and from the port

 I always recommend arriving at port the day before you sail.
 There are all kinds of things that can go wrong when you’re traveling and a tight connection on getting to your Disney Cruise is not something you want to mess with.

-Disney Cruise Line does offer transportation from Walt Disney World and from MCO but there is a charge for using this transportation.
+Disney Cruise Line offers transportation from Walt Disney World and from MCO but there is a charge for using this transportation.
 Many people find it easy to use the Disney transportation because they’re combining a Disney Cruise with a trip to Walt Disney World.

 Want more info?
 Let’s chat!

 Do you have a Disney Cruise question or a Disney Cruise tip?
-Leave it in the comments or send me an email at rippedjeansandbifocalsblog @ gmail (dot) com.
+Leave it in the comments or send me an email at jillr@rippedjeansandbifocals (dot) com.
 If I don’t know the answer I can help you find it!